Listening and Hearing

 Then there is the precedence effect, also known as the Hass Effect .It describes the ability to correctly identify the direction of a sound source.
 The first sound to arrive at the ears enables you to determine the direction of the source, whether it is ahead, above or below.
 For the IDS system, it is the sound from the nearest part of the column that determines the apparent direction.

 After hearing an initial signal, the brain will suppress any later signal, such as an echo, for a time up to about 30 or 40 milliseconds.
 This inhibition is called time or temporal masking.
 In effect, you do not hear the sound from the higher or lower drivers that would otherwise interfere with locating the nearest source of the sound.
 If the arrival time of any echo is longer than this, then two distinct sounds are heard, even if the second arrival is as much as10 dB higher.
 This is why the sound from the IDS column always appears to be coming from your listening height.

 The personal experience you can trust best is by listening.
 Although you could judge a speaker by words and graphs, it is not being realistic.
 You are not going spend your time or money listening to a spec sheet.
 If you are interested in purchasing a speaker, any speaker, my advice is to listen to many different ones to find the one that sounds the best to you.
 Speakers are not perfect but some may have the qualities that you like best.
 Your ear/brain combination is the final test that takes priority over advertising claims and spec sheets.
+Don’t be fooled by price.
+The most expensive system is not always the best choice for your ears.
 Bring CDs or vinyl that you are familiar with.
 Bear in mind that the sound of the speakers in the store showroom will not sound exactly the same as they do in your room at home due to different room acoustics, resonances and location of the speaker in the room.
 However, it is a good beginning.

 Hyperacusis is defined as a collapsed tolerance to normal